9001/copyparty/bin/mtag/README.md

 * [audio-key.py](./audio-key.py) detects the melodic key of music using the Mixxx fork of keyfinder; imports GPL3
 * [media-hash.py](./media-hash.py) generates checksums for audio and video streams; uses FFmpeg (LGPL or GPL)

+these do not have any problematic dependencies:

+* [exe.py](./exe.py) grabs metadata from .exe and .dll files (example for retrieving multiple tags with one parser)
+* [wget.py](./wget.py) lets you download files by POSTing URLs to copyparty

 # dependencies